Lakonik/ComfyUI-piFlow/README.md

 ## Installation

+**This repo requires ComfyUI version 0.3.67 or higher**.
+Make sure your ComfyUI is up to date before installing.

 ### ComfyUI Manager

 If you are using [ComfyUI Manager](https://github.com/Comfy-Org/ComfyUI-Manager), you can easily install the ComfyUI-piFlow nodes by searching for "ComfyUI-piFlow" in the Custom Nodes Manager.